alexusmai/laravel-file-manager/docs/installation.md

     ```php
     Alexusmai\LaravelFileManager\FileManagerServiceProvider::class,
     ```
+3. Publish configuration file

+    ```bash
+    php artisan vendor:publish --tag=fm-config
+    ```

-3. You can install npm package directly and use it in your vue application - more information about it - [vue-laravel-file-manager](https://github.com/alexusmai/vue-laravel-file-manager)
+4. You can install npm package directly and use it in your vue application - more information about it - [vue-laravel-file-manager](https://github.com/alexusmai/vue-laravel-file-manager)

    OR